harmandeepsingh2007/Induction-Program/README.md

 The day commenced with a lecture on Chemistry by Prof. Mandeep Kaur.
 She covered important introductory concepts and applications relevant to engineering students.
 Her session included:

-A quick review of basic chemical principles
+•A quick review of basic chemical principles

-Real-world applications of chemistry in engineering fields
+•Real-world applications of chemistry in engineering fields

-Importance of chemistry in solving technical and environmental challenges
+•Importance of chemistry in solving technical and environmental challenges

 The lecture was interactive, with students encouraged to ask questions and share their thoughts, helping to build a strong conceptual foundation.